First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes: Conclusions

-\begin{acknowledgement} S.B. thanks Vincent Mackay, Dillon Dong, and Jack Line for useful discussions about the presentation of the initial beam measurements.
-S.B. is also grateful Matt Dexter, Dan Werthimer, Alexander Abajian, and Quang Tran for helpful conversations and the use of lab space and equipment that aided in the completion of this paper.
+Continued development of GNSS as a calibration tool offers a promising path toward precise, wide-angle beam mapping in the L-band.
+This capability could help enable the next generation of cosmological and time-domain discoveries. \begin{acknowledgement} We acknowledge that the DRAO is located on the traditional, ancestral territory of the Syilx/Okanagan people.
+Sovereignty was never ceded. \\ The authors thank the anonymous referee for providing constructive comments that improved both the quality of this work and the development of the technique.
+SB acknowledges Dillon Dong for his expertise and support in the development of this project, which were instrumental in the acceptance of this paper.
+SB also thanks Pranav Sanghavi, Ian Hendricksen, and Jack Line for valuable discussions on the presentation of the initial beam measurements.
+Additional thanks go to Matt Dexter, Dan Werthimer, and Quang Tran for helpful conversations and for providing lab space and equipment that supported the completion of this work.
 SB is supported by the Melbourne Research Scholarship and N D Goldsworthy Scholarship for Physics.
-This research made use of Python packages NumPy \citep{harris2020array}, Matplotlib \citep{Hunter:2007}, AstroPy \citep{astropy:2013, astropy:2018, astropy:2022}, and SciPy \citep{2020SciPy-NMeth}.
-We acknowledge that the DRAO is located on the traditional, ancestral, and unceded territory of the Syilx/Okanagan people. \end{acknowledgement}
+This research made use of Python packages pyuvdata \citep{2017JOSS....2..140H, 2025JOSS...10.7482K}, NumPy \citep{harris2020array}, Matplotlib \citep{Hunter:2007}, AstroPy \citep{astropy:2013, astropy:2018, astropy:2022}, and SciPy \citep{2020SciPy-NMeth}. \end{acknowledgement} \paragraph{Competing Interests} None \paragraph{Data Availability Statement} The code used in the data analysis can be found on GitHub here: \\ \url{https://github.com/sabrinastronomy/mitiono}.
+RxTools, Septentrio's suite of data analysis and acquisition tools, can be found here: \url{https://www.septentrio.com/en/products/software/rxtools}.\printendnotes {\Alph{section}\arabic{figure}}